Signal Processing Meets SGD: From Momentum to Filter: Experiments

 \subsection{Empirical Evaluation}

 In this study, we focus on the following tasks: \textbf{Image Classification.} We employed the VGG~\cite{2014Very}, ResNet~\cite{he2016deep}, and DenseNet~\cite{huang2017densely} models for image classification tasks on the CIFAR dataset~\cite{krizhevsky2009learning}.
-The major difference between these three network architectures is the residual connectivity, which we will discuss in \hyperref[sec:section4.4]{section 4.4}.
-We evaluated and compared the performance of SGDF with other optimizers such as SGD, Adam, RAdam~\cite{liu2019variance}, AdamW~\cite{loshchilov2017decoupled}, MSVAG~\cite{balles2018dissecting}, Adabound~\cite{luo2019adaptive}, Sophia~\cite{liu2023sophia}, and Lion~\cite{chen2023symbolic}, all of which were implemented based on the official PyTorch.
+The major difference between these three network architectures is the residual connectivity, which we will discuss in Sec.~\ref{sec:section4.4}.
+We evaluated and compared the performance of SGDF with other optimizers such as SGD, Adam, RAdam~\cite{liu2019variance}, AdamW~\cite{loshchilov2017decoupled}, MSVAG~\cite{balles2018dissecting}, Adabound~\cite{luo2019adaptive}, Sophia~\cite{liu2023sophia}, Lion~\cite{chen2023symbolic}, and AdaBelif~\cite{zhuang2020adabelief}, all of which were implemented based on the official PyTorch.
 Additionally, we further tested the performance of SGDF on the ImageNet dataset~\cite{Deng2009} using the ResNet model. \textbf{Object Detection.} Object detection was performed on the PASCAL VOC dataset~\cite{pascal-voc-2010} using Faster-RCNN~\cite{faster_rcnn} integrated with FPN.
-For hyper-parameter tuning related to image classification and object detection, refer to~\cite{zhuang2020adabelief}. \textbf{Image Generation.} Wasserstein-GAN (WGAN)~\cite{2017Wasserstein} on the CIFAR-10 dataset.
+For hyper-parameter tuning related to image classification and object detection, refer to~\citep{zhuang2020adabelief}. \textbf{Fine-tuning in ViT.} We test the performance of transformer architecture networks by fine-tuning ViT~\cite{dosovitskiy2020image} on six benchmark dataset. \textbf{More experimental results are summarized in Appendix~\ref{sec:appendixe}.}